A mental health crisis among America’s children might not seem like a workplace issue at first glance.

 For parents, the health and well-being of a child can affect their own health and well-being – and that can impact their job performance.
 A 2021 survey of more than 3,000 working parents in the U.S. found:

-That last point is an important one to Karie Batzler, director of behavioral health at Capital Blue Cross.
+That last point is an important one to Dr. Bernard DiCasimirro, Medical Director for Behavioral Health at Capital Blue Cross.

 How Capital Can Help